Conference videos, photos, and info to keep in touch¶

-At 650 attendees this conference was another smashing success!
-We had the usual mix of talks on the main stage along with Q&A, lightning talks, unconference sessions, writing sprints, social event, and job fair.
-We thought everything went pretty smoothly this year; we’re getting pretty good at virtual events!
+At almost 350 attendees this conference was another smashing success!
+We had the usual mix of talks on the main stage along with Q&A, lightning talks, unconference sessions, writing sprints, social event, and sponsor expo.
+We thought everything went pretty smoothly this year, even getting used to a new venue.

-Come see us at our Prague or Australia & India conferences¶
+Come see us at our Atlantic or Australia conferences¶

 We’re also looking for more sponsors to make our other events just as magical as this year’s Portland event.
 You can see all our sponsorship options on our website.

 Join our Slack Network¶

 Our Slack network has really grown over the past few years.
 It has been extra busy in the days and weeks leading up to the conference, and we hope that y’all continue the conversations throughout the year.

 If you haven’t joined, now is the time!
 Check out the Write the Docs Slack.

 We hope you continue to build the meetup community and keep in touch with other documentarians near your hometown.
 We have a number of meetups in cities across the country, and if you don’t see your city listed consider starting a meetup!

 Code of Conduct transparency report¶

 As with any Write the Docs event, this conference was covered by our community Code of Conduct.
 We aim to be as transparent with CoC incidents and enforcement as we can.